 On the afternoon of November 16, two people flying the flag of the National Liberation Front of South Vietnam in Paris visited and presented gifts to the Vocational Education Center for the Disabled and Orphans in Hoc Mon District, Ho Chi Minh City.

-Entering the center, the innocent yet disadvantaged eyes of the children quickly touched the hearts of the two international guests.
+Entering the center, the innocent yet disadvantaged eyes of the children quickly touched the hearts of two international guests.

-Mr. Olivier Parriaux recounted the arduous journey and the motivation that urged them to take the bold action that year - hanging the flag symbolizing the spirit of Vietnamese national liberation on the top of Notre Dame Cathedral in Paris.
+Mr. Olivier Parriaux recounted the arduous journey and the motivation that urged them to take the bold action that year - hanging the flag symbolizing the spirit of Vietnamese national liberation on top of the Notre Dame Cathedral in Paris.

-That's why he "loves the children very much" - the young buds who have suffered from disadvantages from a very young age, but still maintain their innocence and resilience.
+That's why he "loves the children very much" - the young buds who have suffered disadvantages from a very young age, but still maintain their innocence and resilience.

 A small gift was given by Mr. Olivier to the children at the center - Photo: HUU HANH

-In their eyes, each child here, despite their physical disabilities, is still a flame of faith and hope.
+In their eyes, each child here, despite physical disabilities, is still a flame of faith and hope.

-Their resilience is a testament to the indomitable spirit that the Vietnamese people have demonstrated on every front.
+Your resilience is a testament to the indomitable spirit that the Vietnamese people have demonstrated on every front.

-Source: https://tuoitre.vn/hai-vi-khach-tréo-cô-viet-nam-tai-paris-tham-tre-mo-coi-khuet-tat-rat-thuong-cac-em-20241116183932186.htm
+Source: https://tuoitre.vn/hai-vi-khach-trèo-co-viet-nam-tai-paris-tham-tre-mo-coi-khuet-tat-rat-thuong-cac-em-20241116183932186.htm

 Comment (0)